hegl-lab/Internship-WS22-PoincareSampling/README.md

 Here is a brief description of the directory structure:

-- `Video/` contains a small animation of geodesics in the Poincaré disc.
+- `Illustrations/Video/` contains a small animation of geodesics in the Poincaré disc.
 It is created with `Manim`, [community version](https://github.com/manimCommunity/manim).
 Acknowledgement: [This wonderful video on the 7-Circle Theorem](https://www.youtube.com/watch?v=m9v0h2ibYpo).
-- `geodesics.py`: A script for generation of the illustration of geodesics on the Poincaré disc.
+- `Illustrations/geodesics.py`: A script for generation of the illustration of geodesics on the Poincaré disc.
 Created with the `geoopt` Python library.
 Acknowledgement: The [`geoopt` readthedocs](https://geoopt.readthedocs.io/en/latest/extended/stereographic.html).
-- `RejectionSampling.ipynb`: Juypter notebook with code for the sampling.
+- `Sampling/RejectionSampling.ipynb`: Juypter notebook with code for the sampling.

 Please feel free to [reach out](emailto: sharanya.achut@stud.uni-goettingen.de) with any questions or comments!